 WAKANDA: A fictional African country filled with magic, wonder and superheroes.

 I strongly believe that our class resembles the power, strength and determination that Wakanda represents.
-Each and every day, we take on the day’s tasks with courage and focus – even after six long months of lockdown.
+Each and every day, we take on the day’s tasks with courage and focus – even in the most uncertainty of times.

 Our class is brimming with genuine superheroes who will change the world one day.

 I have named our class Wakanda as a tribute to Chadwick Boseman, who sadly passed away this summer.
 His death shocked millions of people, particularly Marvel fans, but also me.
 Blank Panther was the first Marvel film with a leading black cast, which is rare in Hollywood.

 Chadwick Boseman was an inspirational man, who persevered through his trials and tribulations.
 It is true that not all superheroes wear capes.
 He was a strong believer in God and kept his faith at the centre of everything.
 Here at St. James’, we strive to do the same.

 One of my favourite quotes by Chadwick Boseman is, “Purpose is an essential element of you.
 It is the reason you are on this planet at this particular time.”

 Each child in our class has a purpose, and I will remind them of this every day.

 In Honour of Chadwick Boseman 1976 – 2020.